-Today, Carbon Market Watch was protesting outside the venue of the International Coal Summit alongside CAN Europe and other organizations.
-A lot has been said about the outrageous decision to have an International Coal Summit at the same time with the UNCCC climate talks here in Warsaw.
+Carbon Market Watch protested outside the venue of the International Coal Summit alongside CAN Europe and other organisations.
+A lot has been said about the outrageous decision to have an International Coal Summit at the same time as the UNFCCC climate talks here in Warsaw.

 The goal of staying within the 2 degrees carbon budget is highly incompatible with Polish and other European nations’ energy plans to burn more coal for meeting energy needs.